-FNMD also believes that the indigenous peoples of North America and around the world have a “Sovereign Right” to participate, and to contribute to medical research, technological advances, and the preservation, rediscovery and further development of natural healing traditions from centuries of effective native medicine to modern miracles of science yet to come.
+FNMB also believes that the indigenous peoples of North America and around the world have a “sovereign right” to participate, and to contribute to medical research and technological advances, as well the preservation, rediscovery and further development of natural healing traditions from centuries of effective native medicine to modern miracles of science yet to come.
 After centuries of turmoil, oppression, attempted subjugation, and economic deprivation, the Indian nations have slowly asserted their rights and identities, have built and rebuilt political systems in order to implement self-rule, and have begun to overcome what once seemed to be insurmountable problems of poverty and social disarray.
-The foundation of this resurgence has been the exercise of self- government by the more than 560 federally-recognized tribes in the U.S. Such “Sovereign Self-Rule” has been supported by every standing U.S. President over the last 5 decades.
+The foundation of this resurgence has been the exercise of self- government by the more than 570 federally-recognized tribes in the U.S. Such “Sovereign Self-Rule” has been supported by every standing U.S. President over the last 5 decades.

 1 This conclusion emanates from an extensive and growing body of research, particularly that associated with the Harvard Project on American Indian Economic Development.
 For example, on economic development, see: Cornell and Kalt (1992, 1995, 1997a, 1997b, 1998, 2000); Jorgensen (1997, 2000a, 2000b); Krepps (1992); Krepps and Caves (1994).
-On social conditions and health, see, for example, Adams (1999); Dixon, et al. (1998); Moore, et al. (1990); Costello, et al. (2003
+On social conditions and health, see, for example, Adams (1999); Dixon, et al. (1998); Moore, et al. (1990); Costello, et al. (2003).